 Cash includes amounts in demand deposit accounts.
 Governmental fund investments are stated at fair value which approximates cost.
 Pension trust fund investments are reported at fair value.
-Pennsylvania statutes provide for investment of governmental funds (which excludes pension trust funds) into certain authorized investment types including U.S. Treasury bills, other short-term U.S. and Pennsylvania government obligations, insured or collateralized time deposits, and certificates of deposit.
+Pennsylvania statutes provide for investment of governmental funds (which excludes pension trust funds) into certain authorized investment types including U.S. Treasury bills, other short-term U.S. and Pennsylvania government obligations, short term commercial paper issued by a public corporation, banker's acceptances, insured or collateralized time deposits, and certificates of deposit.
 The statutes do not prescribe regulations related to demand deposits; however, they do allow the pooling of governmental funds for investment purposes.